mychiffonn/mnemonic-gen/README.md

 On the technical side, it's also a great opportunity for me to fuse some LLMOps practices with research in NLP & computational linguistics.
 I have a few technical goals:

-- Increase reproducibility of this project, by resolving the dependencies and environment issues, and tracking experiments and hyperparameter search
+- Increase reproducibility of this project, by resolving the dependencies and environment issues, and tracking experiments
 - Increase manageability of the project, by using a modular structure and clear documentation.
 - Have a template for future projects that involve post-training models on custom datasets.
-- Learn mathematical and technical details of SOTA techniques, such as LoRA (QLoRA, rank-stablized LoRA), instruction tuning, reinforcement learning.
+- Learn technical details of SOTA techniques, such as LoRA (QLoRA, rank-stablized LoRA), instruction tuning, and RLHF.